 Conclusion: I’ve never once met an emerging band or artist that doesn’t feel they have something new and unique to offer, in fact, in most cases, they profess their individuality and resent being seen as part of the overcrowded herd.
 I promise you, industry folk are exactly the same – approach and treat each one like an individual.

-The list of reasons a media platform might not reply to your email is far longer than I have time to address here, but among these reason are ‘forgetfulness’, ‘busyness’, ‘tiredness’, ‘laziness’, ‘illness’, ‘hunger’ and ‘spam folder’.
-Truth is, you’ll never know why you haven’t received a reply, but it’s the ‘not knowing’ that often eats-away at an artist’s soul.
+The list of reasons a media platform might not reply to your email is far longer than I have time to address here, but among these reasons are ‘forgetfulness’, ‘busyness’, ‘tiredness’, ‘laziness’, ‘illness’, ‘hunger’ and ‘spam folder’.
+Truth is, you’ll never know why you haven’t received a reply, but it’s the ‘not knowing’ that often eats away at an artist’s soul.
 You have absolutely nothing to lose from politely following-up on an email you sent, say, one week ago – asking if they’ve had an opportunity to read your message.
 In fact, a follow-up is incredibly powerful, because it demonstrates your commitment, tenacity, confidence, and frankly, nudges what might just be a forgetful magazine writer/DJ into replying.
-Worse case scenario, you receive a ‘no thanks’ email, but this enables you to draw a line under that possibility and focus your efforts elsewhere.
+Worst-case scenario, you receive a ‘no thanks’ email, but this enables you to draw a line under that possibility and focus your efforts elsewhere.
 Best case scenario, the writer/DJ realises you’re not going to go away, hunts-out your previous email, has a listen, loves your music, and emails you back to chat.

 Conclusion: Always follow-up – it speaks volumes about your self-belief and resilience.
 It also gives forgetful people a poke in the ribs.